 Chicken that lay eggs are called layer hens.
 Layers – or hens that lay eggs are used in layer houses involved in egg production.
 Layers are purchased at the age of 18 weeks to 20 weeks and are ready to start their 60 week laying cycle.
 When you buy chickens you can usually specify at what age the birds will be.
 It is not often that a chicken farmer will buy hens at any other age except 18 weeks to 20 weeks.
 By this time the hens will be ready to lay and will have (or should have) had all the shots needed to avoid disease.
 The hens will be placed directly into the layer cages and once they have settled in – about 2 weeks, they will begin to lay eggs.
 This can happen quicker – but also slower – I had a flock that really took their time – 6 weeks before I was in fair production.
 This can hammer your cash flow as you feeding the hens throughout this period.

 The hens should also have been debeaked if you are going to use battery cages – this means that they have had the tips of their beaks burnt – this takes the sharp edge off the beak so they will not hurt each other in the cages.
 As they will spend their lives quite cramped – up to 5 birds in section it is a necessary precaution.
 If you are planning to do free range eggs or organic egg farming you will need to specify to the supplier as generally all layers are de beaked.
 For free range and organic the regulations state that they may not have their beaks removed.
 Anyway – as a free range farmer you will want your chickens with their beaks so they can forage and peck – the hens will get a good portion of their diet from the fields in which they range.
 They will be eating lizards, small insects and even snakes – so they need their beaks.
 As the birds will not be cramped up there is very little chance of them harming one another.

 The feed you give them should also be proper layer mash – in the case of cage eggs – if the pellets are too small or too large a hen without her beak will battle to pick the food up.
 In a layer cage the chicken food will be placed by hand (unless you have a fully automated feeding system on your layer cages) in the troughs at the front.
 The hens will be able to eat at any time they like – and as long as they have sufficient water they will eat.
-Generally hens lay in the early hours of the morning between first light and 11am – if you are in a very cold place they will lay a bit later – I say generally because there will always be chickens laying through out the day and sometimes the night – especially if you are using your lights effectively.
+Generally hens lay in the early hours of the morning between first light and 11am – if you are in a very cold place they will lay a bit later – I say generally because there will always be chickens laying throughout the day and sometimes the night – especially if you are using your lights effectively.
 Over using a light programme can cause problems, so do your homework.
 Organic chickens may not have lights on in the house at night.
 Generally a farmer with cages will keep the lights on till eightish in the evening and then on again at fourish in the morning.
 What this does is keep the birds awake – and when they are awake they eat … and lay more eggs.
 Your egg collection, house cleaning, feeding times and light program should be as constant as possible – hens are creatures of habit – any disruption in their habits will result in a drop off of egg production.
 Any load bangs or rattling sheets will also disrupt them.